 Go to the ARISE site

-Go to the Third World Center site
+Go to the Brown Center for Students of Color site

-The Center for the Study of Race and Ethnicity
+The Center for the Study of Race and Ethnicity in America

 The Center for the Study of Race and Ethnicity in America at Brown University is an interdisciplinary program that develops and promotes research and programs on race and ethnicity.